 We’ve realized that just version bumping to 0.5 is not indicative of the platform itself at this point; elementary OS is now a stable, used-in-production operating system with its own developer ecosystem.
 But rather than bump to 1.0, we decided it would make sense that the fifth release would, in fact, be version 5.0.

 So for end users, it only adds to confusion in the beginning.
 After that, the version numbers will follow a smooth path.
-Personally, I think this is a good decision for this awesome Linux distro.
-The decimal versioning sounded like an unstable version although the operating system is rock solid and reliable for daily use.
+The decimal versioning sounded like an unstable version although the operating system is rock solid and reliable for use as a daily driver.

 1. Visual Changes in Desktop elements

 New Search icon: A new search icon is added to the Applications menu to clearly show its functionality which people use it for.
 Also, you will see the “⌘ + Space” tool-tip, showing the handy shortcut when you hover the mouse pointer over it.

 Translucent Top Panel: The top panel will turn automatically translucent when it becomes too busy with the desktop wallpaper being used.
 I think this makes it look more elegant.

 Animated Top Panel Icons: Some of the system indicator icons are now animated.
 Notice the notifications icon in below screenshot.

 Battery Indicator: The power indicator will now display the correct total percentage even when your computer has multiple internal batteries.
 Center button mouse clicking the icon toggles showing the battery percentage.

 Why leave out an important tool ‘Terminal’ not polished?
 Juno’s Terminal has options for light and dark background colors.
 Also, notice the font size changing “-” and “+” buttons.